How to quickly fix Mac Bluetooth not working

 Bluetooth not working on Mac doesn't happen that often, but when it does it can get quite frustrating.
 No need for despair — sometimes devices disconnect simply because they haven't been used for a while.
 Just make sure to take the following checklist into account before looking into any further Mac Bluetooth troubleshooting:

-- Check the battery.
+- Check the accessory battery level.
 If the battery is low, the device will have difficulty connecting.
 The Bluetooth icon in the menu bar will warn you too.

-- Make sure you turn on Bluetooth on Mac.
+- Confirm Bluetooth is turned on.
 Simple but often overlooked step.

-- Bring the device within 30 ft from your Mac and avoid any interference from household devices (cordless phones, baby monitors, microwaves, and wireless networks that use the same 2.4 GHz band) and metal objects.
+- Bring the device within 30 ft from your Mac and reduce interference. from household devices (cordless phones, baby monitors, microwaves, and wireless networks that use the same 2.4 GHz band) and metal objects.

 If nothing helps, try these tips below to reset Bluetooth on Mac.